pikapods/docs.pikapods.com/apps/index.md

 # App Notes

-Notes on additional install instructions for apps.
+Notes on additional install instructions and common issues for apps.